-- I'm not going to ask you for exact dates but you should know the period in which a people were important or an event occurs, and which events occur before or after which other events. - You're best off if you know centuries (e.g., the Greeks recover writing in the 8th c.
-BCE, ending their Dark Age). - At the very least you should know the age whether a person, event, or concept is associated with the Stone Age, the Bronze Age, or the Iron Age.
+- I'm not going to ask you for exact dates, but you should know the period in which a people were important or an event occurs, and which events occur before or after which other events. - You're best off if you know centuries.
+(For example, the Greeks recover writing in the 8th c.
+BCE, ending their Dark Age).
+At the very least you should know Stone Age, Bronze Age, or Iron Age.